 Of course there are quite a number of pieces that can be categorised as bonus wardrobe essentials, so it’s really up to your budget and lifestyle (like every other piece duh).
 Below I will be sharing my personal favourite bonus wardrobe essentials.

 Being the denim lover that I am, it goes without saying that I love a good chambray button-down shirt.
 For those of you who may not be familiar with the word ‘chambray’, it is basically, a lightweight denim.
-It is absolutely versatile and gives a casual off-duty look like denim but has the softer and lighter feel, making it wearable whenever.
+It is very versatile and gives a casual off-duty look like denim but has the softer and lighter feel, making it wearable whenever.
 The women’s chambray shirt is a wardrobe essential of mine, with its versatility offering a range of options when it comes to creating a perfect look, from casual social functions, to more sophisticated and corporate environments,

 And just like the chambray, the plaid (check(ered)) button-down shirt is another off-duty favourite of mine, which works well with pretty much everything.
 It’s just as easy to style for the streets, for the office and for date nights as well.